jdmonin/JSettlers2/doc/Readme.developer.md

 games run at a quick pace, about 2 minutes for a 4-player game.
 You can use the jsettlers client to observe a bot game as it plays.

+To speed up or slow down robot-only games, start the server with this tuning option to set the length of SOCRobotBrain pauses during bot-only games: For example `-Djsettlers.bots.fast_pause_percent=10` will pause for only 10% as long as in normal games.

 If `jsettlers.bots.botgames.total` != 0 (including < 0), at any time the client
 can create a new game, join but not sit down at a seat, and start that game as bots-only using the debug command `*STARTBOTGAME* [maxBots]` to test the bots